appcircleio/appcircle-docusaurus/docs/distribute/4-downloading-binaries.md

 ---
-title: "Testing Portal: Logging in and Downloading Binaries"
+title: 'Testing Portal: Logging in and Downloading Binaries'
-metaTitle: "Testing Portal: Logging in and Downloading Binaries"
+metaTitle: 'Testing Portal: Logging in and Downloading Binaries'
-metaDescription: "Testing Portal: Logging in and Downloading Binaries"
+metaDescription: 'Testing Portal: Logging in and Downloading Binaries'
 ---

 # Testing Portal: Logging in and Downloading Binaries

 Appcircle has a separate distribution screen designed to make it easy for test group developers and testers download the distributed applications easily.

 For iOS and Android, the testers can login from the link shared and then view all the versions shared with them.
 Downloading iOS and Android binaries are done through the specific flows of each OS.

 When a build is shared with testers, each tester will receive an email with a link to download the binary file and other details like version number and release notes.